David Hughes (astronomer)

-David W. Hughes (7 November 1941 – 6 June 2022) was professor of astronomy at the University of Sheffield, where he worked from 1965 to 2007.
+David W. Hughes (7 November 1941 – 6 June 2022) was a British astronomer who was professor of astronomy at the University of Sheffield, where he worked from 1965 to 2007.
 Hughes published over 200 research papers on asteroids, comets, meteorites and meteoroids.
 He wrote on the history of astronomy, the origin of the Solar System and the impact threat to planet Earth.

 Early life

 Hughes was born in East Retford, Nottinghamshire, and educated at Mundella School (now Nottingham Emmanuel School), Birmingham University (1959–1962), where he gained a degree in physics, and Oxford University (1962–1965, New College and the University Observatory), where he was awarded a D.Phil. in solar astrophysics.

 Professional career

 Hughes became an assistant lecturer at Sheffield after leaving Oxford.
 Beyond his research, his teaching specialised in the history of astronomy, solar and planetary studies and geophysics.
 He was one of a small group of staff who established astronomy as a separate degree subject within Sheffield University's Physics department (now Physics and Astronomy).
 He progressed to a chair (professorship) and was given an emeritus chair on retirement.